-Similarly, scuba diving, snorkelling and waterspouts have ideal conditions during the spring month, and you’ll be able to see some amazing marine life.
+Similarly, conditions are ideal for scuba diving, snorkelling and water sports during the spring months, and you’ll be able to see some amazing marine life too.

 Even the mountain and inland regions such as Vinales and Las Terraza, which are sometimes colder, remain balmy in spring.
 This means you can include some hiking and jungle exploration in your itinerary.